tommythorn/yarvi/README.md

   ^--- stall -----/
   ^----- pipeline restarts ------/
 ```

-Showing the data loop and the two control loops.
-There is a 7 cycle
+Results can be forwarded from s5, s6, s7, or s8.
-mispredict penalty, same for load-hit-store.
-Load has a 2 cycle
+There is a seven cycle mispredict penalty, same for load-hit-store.
-latency and can incur up to 2 stall cycles.
+Loads take two cycles (one more than ALU) and can incur up to two stall cycles.

 - PC: PC generation/branch prediction
 - IF1: start instruction fetch